reMarkable/cobalt/README.md

 first delete any previously upload secret keys by running `./cobaltb.py deploy delete_secret_keys`

+`./cobaltb.py deploy addresses`
+Run this one time to provision static IPs for the Cobalt jobs.

 `./cobaltb.py deploy endpoint --job=report-master`
 Run this one time to configure the Cloud Endpoint.
 If you run this multiple times, it will upload multiple copies of the Cloud Endpoint configuration but